 Current Environment

 The medical plan of care is documented in the ED (Dr. Planner's) EHR system, which is not integrated with the nursing documentation system.
 Dr. Planner and nurse B. Well would have to navigate between systems to obtain the information they need because the data are in two disparate systems.
-Today, communication between the provider and the nurse regarding the patient’s care is done verbally or via paper records.
+Today, communication between the provider and the nurse regarding the patient’s care is often done verbally or via paper records.
 Typically, the provider will receive verbal updates during rounds or when the nurse initiates discussion or is asked about the patient progress.
 Often information from the nurse to the provider may be passed down from a previous nurse after shift changes or ‘hand-offs’ have occurred.
 Use of this process can lead to missed, forgotten or neglected information resulting in a delay of care.

 Future Environment